imoutsatsos/uno-choice-plugin/README.md

 #### 2) Cities: An Active Choices Reactive Parameter

-The second parameter is the **Cities** Active Choices Reactive Parameter that **dynamically displays** a set of cities belonging to the selected State and allows users to select multiple values.
-The Cities parameter configuration is shown above in Example 02.
+The second parameter is the **'Cities'** Active Choices Reactive Parameter that **dynamically displays** a set of cities belonging to the selected State and allows users to select multiple values.
+The 'Cities' parameter configuration is shown above in 'Example 02'.

 Note that:

-- The Cities Reactive parameter references the previously defined States parameter ('Referenced parameters'=States);
+- The 'Cities' Reactive parameter references the previously defined States parameter ('Referenced parameters'=States);
-- The 'Choice Type' is set to Check Boxes.This will allow the user to select one or more Cities by selecting multiple check boxes.
+- The 'Choice Type' is set to 'Check Boxes'.This will allow the user to select one or more 'Cities' by selecting multiple check boxes.
-- A custom 'Groovy Script' will be used to generate the Cities value options as shown below (the last list value returned by the script)
+- A custom 'Groovy Script' will be used to generate the 'Cities' value options as shown below (the last list value returned by the script)

 ```groovy